 How to Use AP Human Geography Practice Tests

-Here's an overview of how you can use these practice tests for review at different stages in the school year as you get closer and closer to the AP test.
+Here, we explain how you can use these practice tests for review at different stages in the school year as you get closer and closer to the AP Human Geography exam.

-First Semester: Practice Tests as Review for In-Class Assessments
+1st Semester: Take Practice Tests as Review for In-Class Assessments

-Wait, What If Your Class Is Only One Semester?
+What If Your Class Is Only One Semester Long?

-At some schools, AP Human Geography is only a semester-long class.
-If that's the case for you, much of the same preparation advice still applies, but it will take place on a slightly different timeline.
+At some schools, AP Human Geography is a semester-long class.
+If this is the case for you, much of the same advice still applies—it'll just take place on a slightly different timeline.

-If you take this class second semester, the review process should be essentially the same as if it were a year-long class.
+If you take AP Human Geography second semester, the review process should be essentially the same as if it were a year-long class.
 The first-semester advice will apply to the first half of your second semester, and the second-semester advice will apply to the second half.

 Official practice testing materials for AP Human Geography are somewhat scarce.
-You should wait to use the one full official practice test until you're closer to the AP exam and are looking for highly accurate score predictions.
-You can use unofficial practice tests and quizzes at any time throughout the year to practice topic-specific questions for in-class assessments and prepare for the AP test as a whole.
+By far the best questions to use in your prep are those released by the College Board.
+But you can also use unofficial practice tests and quizzes at any time throughout the school year to practice more topic-specific questions for in-class assessments and prepare for the AP test as a whole.

-Be sure to reflect carefully on your answers to every practice test so you can assess where you went wrong and revisit relevant content.
-Practice tests should play a key role in your review for any AP test.
-If you treat them seriously and pay attention to what they tell you about your level of preparation, you're bound to do well on the exam!
+Be sure to reflect carefully on your answers to every Human Geography practice test so you can assess where you went wrong and revisit relevant content.
+Practice tests should play a key role in your review for any AP exam.
+If you treat them seriously and pay attention to what they tell you about your level of preparation, you're bound to do well on test day!

 Are you an intrepid AP pioneer navigating the treacherous waters of this course solo?
 Read our comprehensive seven-step guide to self-studying for AP tests!

-It's important to know when all your AP tests are happening this year so you can prepare appropriately.
-Check out the AP test dates for this year along with some tips for making it through the exam period with your sanity intact.
+It's critical to know when all your AP tests are happening so you can prepare appropriately.
+Check out the upcoming AP test dates along with expert tips for making it through the test period with your sanity intact.

-If you're applying to very competitive colleges, you might be thinking about preparing for SAT Subject Tests in addition to AP tests.
-Find out how APs and SAT IIs differ from one another and which scores will make more of an impact on your admissions chances.
+If you're applying to highly competitive colleges, you might be thinking about preparing for SAT Subject Tests in addition to AP tests.
+Find out how AP exams and Subject Tests differ from each other and which scores will make more of an impact on your admissions chances.